Banana Plant Care at Home: Your Complete Guide

 Light preferences

 Banana plants require a large amount of light to thrive.
-Although they like lots of light, they prefer indirect rather than direct light.
+Although they like lots of light, they prefer indirect rather than direct sunlight.

 Aim to give your banana plant at least eight hours of light in the winter and at least ten hours in the summer.
 A location near a large, south-facing window is often the best location for indoor banana plants.